Ken Rhylander #633

 Michael was a registered organ donor and an avid proponent of the cause; memorial donations can be made to Live on Nebraska at https://liveonnebraska.org/give.
 Memorial services to be announced at a later date.

-Written by Tom Macy (#1012) May 12th 2023
+–Written by Tom Macy (#1012) May 12th 2023

 He was a pledge brother of mine and was Venerable Dean.
 Mike passed away suddenly of a heart attack in October.

 Mike went on to join the Peace Corps after his time at UNL and then to work for Gallup in Chicago.
 He lived there until his death.
-I’ve attached a copy of his obituary.